lncRNAAddict/ChromNetworkMotif/README.md

 - `Joblib`: For parallel processing.
 - `networkx`: For using network algorithms.

-Thelibraries `numpy`, `Pandas`, and `matplotlob` are already included in the anaconda distribution.
+The libraries `numpy`, `Pandas`, and `matplotlob` are already included in the anaconda distribution.
 Therefore, you do not need to install them.
 Installation instructions for `Joblib` and `networkx` can be found in https://joblib.readthedocs.io/en/latest/ and https://networkx.org/, respectively.

 `ChromNetMotif` requires that the following external tool  is already installed.